-LAW 552C.001 Topics in Common Law Theory and Practice: Public Law I ✓ Term 1 ☐ T erm 2 Fedio, D James, K Lecture 3 CREDITS
+LAW 552C.001 Topics in Commo Practice: Public L on Law Theory and .aw I ✓ Term 1 Fedio, D James, K Lecture 3 CREDITS

 This course will provide students with a greater understanding of law and policy issues related to health care.
 The class will cover the regulation of health care (professionals and institutions), current challenges impacting health care delivery, and critiques of the system.
 We will spotlight key health care interventions across the lifecourse, from prenatal to post-mortem, touching on topics such as consent by minors, access to abortion, and medically assisted death.
 Students will be supported to analyze how the health care system intersects with legal rights and obligations at both a societal and individual level, with particular attention to the unique barriers faced by different marginalized populations, including Indigenous people, people with disabilities, 2SLGBTQ+ people, women, and newcomers to Canada.